aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

 or if it's Attribute Name begins with the prefix specified in [Unauthenticated Attribute Prefix](./ddb-item-encryptor.md#unauthenticated-attribute-prefix).
 Otherwise, Attributes MUST be considered as within the signature scope.

+If an Authenticate Action other than DO_NOTHING is configured for an attribute name included in [Unauthenticated Attributes](./ddb-item-encryptor.md#unauthenticated-attributes) or beginning with the prefix specified in [Unauthenticated Attribute Prefix](./ddb-item-encryptor.md#unauthenticated-attribute-prefix), this operation MUST yield an error.

+TODO - deal with encryption header and footer.
+Possibilities include
+- ensure that they don't exist in the Decrypt Structure output,
+- ensure that they exist in the Decrypt Structure output, but remove them
+- ensure that they exist in the Decrypt Structure output, and return then to the caller of DecryptItem